adbjo/mattermost-webapp/report.md

 Robin: 3.5 hours

 I basically did the same stuff as Gabriel, a lot of time spent looking through old issues and PRs to understand their conventions.

+Adam: 3 hours

+Same as Gabriel.
+Also went over the contributor guidelines over at [mattermost](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
+And

 4. configuration and setup;